Toolbox talk on spray painting safety

 • Always wear your necessary PPE and make sure they are in good condition.

-• If using High Heat paint, read the back of the product label to ensure the expected heat is within recommended temperature range.
+• If using High Heat paint, read the back of the product label to ensure the expected heat is within the recommended temperature range.

 Read also: